zanedr/front-end-submissions-public/1610/mod-4/jet-fuel/noah-dylan-jet-fuel.md

 ### Specification Adherence

-* **40 points**: All functionality was met except for displaying the date created and number of clicks for each URL.
+* **50 points**: All functionality was met.

 ### User Interface

-* **12 points** - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+* **15 points** - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

 Overall, the application is well structured with the following exceptions:

-* Don't display the sorting buttons until a folder is clicked.
-A user will be confused to see those buttons without any information to sort.
-* Label the 'SORT' button with 'SORT by popularity'.
-The generic 'SORT' label doesn't give the user any idea what it's going to be sorted by.
-* The list of URLS is not formatted well.
-It's a list with commas seperating them and the URL's only show an integer without the number of clicks and created date.
+* The list of URLS could be better.
+The sorting buttons should be on top because if you have a long list of urls you have to scroll a long ways down to sort.
+Also, make the URLs info more spaced out and on a different background.
+It's tough to read the short url.

 ### Data Persistence with SQL Database